johninfra/it-support-and-cybersecurity-labs/README.md

 ### Lab 10 - Software Installation and Printer Troubleshooting
 Simulated desktop support tasks by installing software, verifying application functionality, and troubleshooting printer setup and test output.

+### Lab 11 - Enterprise Windows Troubleshooting Ticket
+Simulated a real world help desk ticket involving a Windows printer failure.
+Diagnosed the issue using system tools, resolved it by restarting the Print Spooler service, and verified functionality through a successful test print, following a structured troubleshooting workflow.

 ## Skills Demonstrated
 - Network troubleshooting and diagnostics
 - Linux and Windows command line operations